|Nutritional Guidelines (per serving)|

 Make a mound with the flour on your work surface and form a well in the middle.

-Crack the eggs into the center of the well, add the salt, and work the eggs and the flour together with your hands until you have a smooth dough, adding just a few drops of water, if necessary, and no more.
+Crack the eggs into the center of the well, add the salt.
+Work the eggs and the flour together with your hands until you have a smooth dough, adding just a few drops of water, if necessary, and no more.

 Flour your work surface (marble countertops are ideal for this, though wood or Formica work as well) and start to roll out the dough, rolling out from the middle, flipping it over occasionally, and flouring it as necessary to keep it from sticking.